sshiroi/vs-overlay/README.md

 Fork of https://github.com/tadeokondrak/vs-overlay

 I made this for personal use and basically only fix/commit sth when I use vapoursynth and it breaks for me or I need a new plugin.
-But feel free to open issues when sth breaks (updated nixpkgs broke things often in the past) I will try to fix it as soon as possible.
+But feel free to open issues when sth breaks (updated nixpkgs broke things often in the past) I will try to fix it.
-If there is more activity on upstream in the future I'll try to clean it up and pr.

 # Notable stuff of this fork